 Hike the Crabtree Falls Trail to one of North Carolina’s most beautiful waterfalls, just off the Blue Ridge Parkway north of Asheville.

 Tumbling more than seventy feet into a deep pool below, Crabtree Creek falls over a towering, sheer cliff, forming one of Western North Carolina’s most beautiful waterfalls.
 It’s a favorite hiking area directly off the Blue Ridge Parkway north of Asheville, nestled in a rolling terrain filled with wildflowers, clear-flowing creeks, and scenic hardwood forests.

 This hike dives through a beautiful forest to reach the trail’s main attraction, Crabtree Falls, at just over a mile.
 The hike climbs from the falls through a forest filled with mountain laurel, visiting the cascades of another small waterfall and trailing through a valley filled with rhododendron, wildflowers and grassy creek banks.
 The hike scores a whole lot of scenic beauty in a relatively short three miles – and the view from the base of this enormous waterfall is just stunning.

 Crabtree Falls: the hike

-The hike departs from a trailhead near the Crabtree Falls Campground visitor center (view maps and driving directions), hiking northbound, passing an old wooden amphitheater.
-The hike crosses a paved at .25 mile, passing through the campground and the hike’s former trailhead.
+The hike departs from a trailhead near the Crabtree Falls Campground visitor center (view maps and driving directions), hiking northbound and passing an old wooden amphitheater.
+The hike crosses a paved road at .25 mile, passing through the campground and reaching hike’s former trailhead.
 (Due to the trail’s popularity, the hike was recently re-routed from the main parking area at the visitor’s center, to help eliminate parking issues in the campground.)

 The trail drops elevation steadily, descending through a dense forest canopy of hardwoods, mountain laurel, and rhododendron.
 The hike reaches a fork at .45 mile, veering to the right and continuing the descent.
 The trail meanders through the forest, carving through switchbacks and crossing several sets of rustic stone stairs.